VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 This chapter describes the changes made by the team to prepare for the first production release of the Contoso Conference Management System.
-This work includes some refactoring and additions to the **Orders and Registrations** bounded context that was introduced in the previous two chapters as well as a new **Conference Management** bounded context and **Payments** bounded context.
+This work includes some refactoring and additions to the **Orders and Registrations** bounded context that the previous two chapters introduce as well as a new **Conference Management** bounded context and **Payments** bounded context.

 One of the key refactorings undertaken by the team during this phase of